Sport is great fun and great exercise for kids, but there are some things you need to take into consideration when your child starts participating.

 For more information on the Fitness New Zealand guidelines for kids in gyms, go to http://site.fitnessnz.co.nz/fitness-and-exercise-industry/children-in-exercise-facilities.

-if your child switches their chosen sport a few times, base skills and fitness are portable between sporting codes, and the added challenge of learning new sports-specific movements and skills will probably be beneficial in
+if your child switches their chosen sport a few times, base skills and fitness are portable between sporting codes, and the added challenge of learning new sports-specific movements and skills will probably be beneficial in the long run.

 The basic movement skills of sports such as running, catching, throwing and dodging are suitable for all ages.
 The addition of more sport-specific skills needs to be introduced as a child’s coordination improves, their body size increases and their ability to understand consequences develops.
 A toddler can manage running after a ball, then once at primary school, the coordination needed to kick, run and aim at a goal can be developed.
 Full physical contact with other players should be minimised until the teen years, unless carefully supervised.